pangeo-data/education-material/pedagogy/git/README.md

 ***Why is there a `git` section in pangeo?***

-We want to make sure you understand how `git` and `GitHub` are built into the pangeo framework.
-This also gives us the opportunity to recommend some good practices for you to adopt.
+We want to establish how `git` and `GitHub` are built into the pangeo framework.
+This also gives us an opportunity to recommend good practices.

 ***And so on: More questions...***

-With cool answers: The interested participant is invited to expand this.
+With cool answers: The interested pangeophile is invited to expand this.
 My suggestion is the Q/As stay brief and jaunty and we can put deeper stuff in other locations as needed.

 ***Why do I care about GitHub?***

 > GitHub is a web-based hosting service for version control using Git ([Wikipedia](https://en.wikipedia.org/wiki/GitHub))

-It is currently the location of the pangeo code base distributed across multiple repositories.
 There are two good reasons to value GitHub.
 First: Use of GitHub including many bonus features at the base or entry level is free.
 Second: If your laptop is eaten by a llama who then falls into a volcano: You are out the cost of the laptop but your code is safely preserved on GitHub; so you need not panic.

+The pangeo code base is distributed across multiple repositories at GitHub.

 ***What is a GitHub User?***